-For additional information on the NBP-MLP, including information relating to exploration, data verification and the Mineral Resource estimates, see the Technical Report, which is available under Corvus' SEDAR profile at www.sec.gov.
-The Technical Report is referred to herein for informational purposes only and is not incorporated herein by reference.
-The Technical Report contains disclosure regarding Mineral Resources that are not Guide 7 compliant proven or probable reserves, see "Cautionary Note to U.S. Investors Regarding Estimates of Measured, Indicated and Inferred Resources and Proven and Probable Reserves" above.
+For additional information on the NBP-MLP, including information relating to exploration, data verification and the Mineral Resource estimates, see the Technical Reports, which are available under Corvus' SEDAR profile at www.sec.gov.
+The Technical Reports are referred to herein for informational purposes only and is not incorporated herein by reference.
+The Technical Reports contain disclosure regarding Mineral Resources that are not Guide 7 compliant proven or probable reserves, see "Cautionary Note to U.S. Investors Regarding Estimates of Measured, Indicated and Inferred Resources and Proven and Probable Reserves" above.